Is This You?

 - Think long-term.
 You will be eating for many years to come, so follow your clean eating plan and get back on track, even though you may be tempted to skip dinner to make up for your indulgence.

 - Learn from your experience.
 Why did you cheat?
 Did you not have your food prepared?
-Were you board?
+Were you bored?
 Just hungry?
 Depressed or anxious?
-Find out what made those sweets so tempting and be armed and ready for next time!
+Find out what made those foods so tempting so you can be armed and ready next time!